udevbe/greenfield/README.md

 Latest development snapshot: https://greenfield-preview.web.app/

-Greenfield is a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_%28display_server_protocol%29) written entirely in JavaScript while utilizing WebAssembly and WebGL for the performance critical parts.
+Greenfield is a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_%28display_server_protocol%29) written entirely in TypeScript while utilizing WebAssembly and WebGL for the performance critical parts.
 It can run native Wayland applications remotely, or it can run Wayland web applications directly in your browser.

 For more information, visit the [documentation](https://greenfield.app/docs/) or have a look on the [website](https://greenfield.app).

 ### Modular Compositor
-Greenfield consists of 3 separated parts.
+Greenfield consists of 3 separate parts.
- - [Westfield](https://github.com/udevbe/westfield) A Wayland protocol implementated in JavaScript.
+ - [Westfield](https://github.com/udevbe/westfield) A Wayland protocol implementation.
  - [Greenfield Compositor Module](https://github.com/udevbe/greenfield) A bare bones Wayland compositor library.
  - [Greenfield Web Shell](https://github.com/udevbe/greenfield-webshell) An extensive implementation of the Greenfield Compositor Module.